 - 1 tablespoon (5 ml) of capers

-- In a bag or container, mix flour less 1 tablespoon (15 ml), salt, pepper and lemon pepper.
+- In a resealable bag mix ⅓ cup (80 ml) of flour, salt, pepper and lemon pepper.

 - In an oiled medium pan on medium heat.
-Cook chicken on all sides until meat is no longer pink in the center.
+Cook chicken on all sides until the meat is no longer pink in the centre.
 Set aside, keep warm using tin foil.

-- Scrape up some brown bits from the pan and set aside.
+- Scrap up brown bits from the pan and set aside.

 - In a small saucepan, add oil and butter.
 Melt butter on medium heat.